 Information for First-Year Students (Freshmen)

-High school students planning to major or minor in Jewish studies at UC Santa Cruz need no special preparation other than the high school courses necessary for UC admission.
+High school students planning to major or minor in Jewish Studies at UC Santa Cruz need no special preparation other than the high school courses necessary for UC admission.
 Some background courses in history and Hebrew language are helpful but not essential.

 Information for Transfers

+Transfer students can readily finish all of the Jewish Studies major requirements within two years, even if they haven’t completed any preparatory coursework prior to transferring.
 Some background in history and in literary analysis and interpretation is desirable, but not essential.
 Since this is an interdisciplinary major, preparatory work in art history, philosophy, or politics, depending on the student’s interests, may also be useful.